 Fire Station No. 6

-There was a fire station down the street from the Martin Luther King Jr. home.
+There was a fire station down the street from the king birth home.
 It was the first racially integrated firehouse back in the 1960s.
 Inside were exhibits on firefighting history as well as a 1927 LaFrane fire engine on display.